Civility: Lack of civility

 Incivility is the opposite of civility—a lack of civility.
 Verbal or physical attacks on others, cyber bullying, rudeness, religious intolerance, discrimination, and vandalism are some of the acts that are generally considered uncivil.
 Incivility is an issue on the global stage.
 Social media and the web give people the ability to freely exchange ideas, but this has not come without consequences.

 Politicians in the U.S. frequently say that they encounter a lack of civility in their workplace, and have disregarded it as unfortunate aspect of politics.
 But polls indicate that "going negative" can help candidates win elections.
-During the 2016 presidential campaign, candidate Donald Trump regularly called his rivals "stupid, incompetent, and losers".
+During the 2016 presidential campaign, candidate Donald Trump regularly called his rivals "stupid, incompetent, and losers," while his opponent Hillary Clinton referred to his voters as a "basket of deplorables."

 Recognizing that people harassing others online has become a problem and can have negative consequences for businesses, many companies stepped up to create more awareness and initiatives to help.
 Intel in collaboration with organizations such as the Born This Way Foundation and Vox Media initiated "Hack Harassment" aimed to increase awareness of online harassment and anti-harassment technologies.
 As of 2016 the Data & Society/CiPHR Measuring Cyberabuse poll indicated that nearly 70% of people between the ages of 15 and 29 are harassed or abused online.
 Although there are tactics to block cyber-bullying, such as censorship and banning users from accessing a site, it does not correct the underlying issues on what causes it.
 75% of technology professionals believe a universal code of online conduct would also help curb online harassment.

 On April 22, 2016, The Associated Press-NORC Center for Public Affairs Research at the University of Chicago released a report citing that 74 percent of Americans think manners and behavior have declined in the United States.
 In this study they discovered that people in most cases can agree with what is appropriate and inappropriate behavior.
 They found that 8 out of 10 Americans find jokes made based on race, gender, or sexuality are considered inappropriate, but only a small number of people own up to making these types of jokes.
 The report suggests that nearly half of all Americans aged 18–29 find it acceptable to use their cell phones in a restaurant, while fewer than 22 percent of people over the age of 60 agree.